CAWP Tracks Gender on the Campaign Trail:

 An Alumni Success Story, Nancy Floyd (Fellow '77):

-The Institute welcomed back alumna Nancy Floyd for a conversation about her unique and highly successful professional journey.
-Floyd is the founder and managing director of a CA-based venture capital firm that focuses on investments in new energy technology.
-She noted that her background in politics and policy gave her a competitive edge in her emerging and highly technical field.
+Eagleton alumna Nancy Floyd was welcomed back to talk about her professional journey as the founder and managing director of a venture capital firm focused on investments in new energy technology.
+She noted that her background in politics and policy gave her a competitive edge.

 Teaching About Politics: